Marv963/Algorithmen-consolen-visualizer/README.md

 Welcome!

-These summaries have helped me a lot to better understand the theoretical principles of computer science.
+These summaries helped me a lot to better understand the theoretical principles of computer science.

 I have also developed a console app that shows the functions of the algorithms.